vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

   https://realpython.com/nltk-nlp-python/

 ### Natural Language Tool Kit (NLTK)
-Among the above-mentioned NLP tool, NLTK scores very high when it comes to the ease of use and explanation of the concept.
-The learning curve of Python is very fast and NLTK is written in Python so NLTK is also having very good learning kit.
-NLTK has incorporated most of the tasks like tokenization, stemming, Lemmatization, Punctuation, Character Count, and Word count.
-It is very elegant and easy to work with.
+Among the above-named natural language processing tool, NLTK scores terribly high once it involves the convenience of use and rationalization of the idea.
+The learning curve of Python is extremely quick and NLTK is written in Python thus NLTK is additionally having excellent learning kit.
+NLTK has incorporated most of the tasks like tokenization, stemming, Lemmatization, Punctuation, Character Count, and Word count and is terribly elegant and simple to figure with.

 ### Why Learn Natural Langugae ToolKit ❓
-The Natural language toolkit (NLTK) is a collection of Python libraries designed especially for identifying and tag parts of speech found in the text of natural language like English.The Natural Language Toolkit (NLTK) is a platform used for building Python programs that work with human language data for applying in statistical natural language processing (NLP).
-It contains text processing libraries for tokenization, parsing, classification, stemming, tagging and semantic reasoning.NLTK (Natural Language Toolkit) is a suite that contains libraries and programs for statistical language processing.
-It is one of the most powerful NLP libraries, which contains packages to make machines understand human language and reply to it with an appropriate response.
+The Natural language toolkit (NLTK) could be a assortment of Python libraries designed particularly for distinguishing and tag components of speech found within the text of natural language like English.The natural language Toolkit (NLTK) could be a platform used for building Python programs that job with human language information for applying in applied mathematics tongue process (NLP).
+It contains text process libraries for tokenization, parsing, classification, stemming, tagging and linguistics reasoning.

+NLTK (Natural Language Toolkit) is a suite that contains libraries and programs for applied mathematics language process. it's one amongst the foremost powerful natural language processing libraries, that contains packages to create machines perceive human language and reply theret o with an acceptable response.

 ### NLTK FLash News

-What this means is it gets everything related to a particular search query.
-Let’s say you want to try to get every piece of information regarding the hottest topic in the world today, COVID-19 or Coronavirus, you would specify so in the “query” parameter in the above function.
+What this implies is it gets everything associated with a specific search question.
+Let’s say you would like to undertake to urge every bit of knowledge concerning the most well liked topic within the world nowadays, COVID-19 or Coronavirus, you'd specify thus within the “query” parameter within the on top of perform.
-The “from_param” parameter and “to” parameter in the above function are the date parameters.
-It is asking you to specify the timeframe for which you want to get results for the search query.
-Since I mentioned, I want to get all results for a period of 30 days which is the maximum allowed timeframe for the free version, I will specify the from_param as the day 30 days before today’s date.
-However, I need to write this in a loop so that I can ensure I am getting every day.
+The “from_param” parameter and “to” parameter within the on top of perform square measure the date parameters. it's asking you to specify the timeframe that you would like to urge results for the search question.
+Since i discussed, i would like to urge all results for a amount of thirty days that is that the most allowed timeframe for the free version, i'll specify the from_param because the day thirty days before today’s date.
+However, i want to put in writing this during a loop so I will guarantee i'm obtaining each day.

 ### Top-quality data
-Collect and annotate training data that meets and exceeds industry quality standards thanks to multiple quality control methods and mechanisms available in Toloka.
+Collect and annotate training information that meets and exceeds trade quality standards due to multiple internal control ways and mechanisms accessible in Toloka.
 ### Scalable projects
-Have any amounts of image, text, speech, audio or video data collected and labeled for you by millions of skilled Toloka users across the globe.
+Have any amounts of image, text, speech, audio or video information collected and labelled for you by variant skilled Toloka users across the world.
 ### Cost-efficiency
-Save time and money with this purpose-built platform for handling large-scale data collection and annotation projects, on demand 24/7, at your own price and within your timeframe.
+Save time and cash with this purposeful platform for handling large-scale information assortment and annotation comes, on demand 24/7, at your own worth and among your timeframe.
 ### Free, powerful API
-Build scalable and fully automated human-in-the-loop machine learning pipelines with a powerful open API and Python library for easy integration.
+Build climbable and absolutely machine-controlled human-in-the-loop machine learning pipelines with a strong open API and Python library for simple integration.

 ### Installing NLTK
 NLTK is one of the leading platforms for building Python programs that can work with human language data.